started over a duck.

 Three years later, Amarillo writer John McCarthy told the story a

-little differently in his book “Maverick Town: The Story of Old
+little differently in his book “Maverick Town: The Story of Old Tascosa.”

 In McCarthy’s version, the woman who owned the duck was pregnant.

 She fainted after seeing Leigh shoot off the bird’s head.
 McCarthy

 also listed Leigh as the second occupant of Boothill,

 not the first.
 But both authors agreed that it all started over a

 Hunter said the shooting happened in 1879, but Willingham had not

 become sheriff until 1880.
 McCarthy did not offer a date in his book.

 No matter exactly when Leigh died, or whether he was permanent guest